 If you are preparing for your behavioural interviews with Amazon, you will need to be comfortable answering Amazon interview questions about professional failures.
 While the fact that Amazon is keen to know about your professional misfortunes can seem odd, there are a few good reasons why these questions frequently pop up in interviews.
-And if you have the right mental framework (especially if you have taken our signature Amazon interview preparation course - Amazon Interview Whizz), you will be able to respond in a way that is genuine and does not feel awkward.
+And suppose you have the proper mental framework (especially if you have taken our signature Amazon interview preparation course - Amazon Interview Whizz).
+In that case, you will be able to respond in a genuine way that does not feel awkward.
 This article will give you a good primer on answering Amazon interview questions about failures.

 Amazon interview questions about failures are not your classic “Strengths vs Weaknesses.”

 First, let us make something clear.
 When faced with Amazon interview questions about professional mishaps, it’s not the same as the traditional “Strengths vs Weaknesses” question.
 Most of us would have been asked about them at some point in our careers.
 As candidates, we found those questions annoying at best.
 As Hiring Managers, we found them to be unhelpful.

-The "Weaknesses" questions' original intent was to probe for a candidate's capability for objective self-reflection while hoping they don't get too candid and share something that would adversely influence the hiring decision.
-Unfortunately, in reality, most human beings are incapable of objectively assessing their strengths or weaknesses (hence, the popularity of 360-degree feedback).
-Therefore, the only capability that "Weaknesses" questions end up testing for is a candidate's ability to lie during the interview, thanks to countless guides that offer canned responses to these questions.
+The “Weaknesses” questions’ original intent was to probe for a candidate’s capability for objective self-reflection while hoping they don’t get too candid and share something that would adversely influence the hiring decision.
+Unfortunately, in reality, most human beings cannot objectively assess their strengths or weaknesses (hence, the popularity of 360-degree feedback).
+Therefore, the only capability for which “Weaknesses” questions end up testing is a candidate’s ability to lie during the interview, thanks to countless guides that offer canned responses to these questions.